mgdino/decentralized-twitter/README.md

 - User can edit their profile
 - Responsive design for mobile, tablet, and desktop
 - Users can customize the site color scheme and color background
 - Rewards are earned when a user gains a certain amount of followers and a certain amount of likes on their posts.
-Similar to how Youtube monetization works.